 - Stimadoris (Kasteil Kissamou)

-Heinz has lived in Chania for 5 years and has had opportunity to eat at many local tavernas.
+Heinz has lived in Chania for over a decade and has had opportunity to eat at many local tavernas.
 Before we display his list, we need to explain how we usually eat in Crete.
 Eating is the way that we islanders pass our time, so we take lots of time and have many different dishes.
 Usually, we order at least a Greek salad (choriatiki salata), a plate of wild spinach (chorta) and some tzatziki (yogurt with garlic).
 With that we have a carafe of village wine (ena karaf krasi apo to chorio) and water from the taps (nero apo vrisi).
 We then order (n-1) meals, where (n) is the number of people eating.
 These are all put into the middle of the table.
 Eating is a social affair, so we take a bit from each plate and then pass it along.
 This way, we can try all of the various delicacies.
 When we go into a taverna, we always ask whether they have ready food (etimo fayito).
 A good taverna will have at least 4-5 meals, such as rabbit stifado, stuffed tomatoes, boureki, oven baked chicken, snails (kochli), cheese cakes stuffed with myzithra (myzitropitakia) etc. And of course, when you order the bill, the Cretan hospitality offers you (free of charge) the traditional raki and maybe fresh fruits and/or traditional sweet cakes (baklava, kanta’i’fi, galaktomboureko etc.).
 So, keep some more space to your stomach till the end because you are not done!

 Here are some tavernas that we can recommend from personal experience: